davidshepherd7/blog/_drafts/dependency-injection.md

   this additional function argument everywhere, and god help you if you find that you need a second kind of database!

-  I've used this approach in C++ and it was pretty much fine.
+  I've used this approach in a medium-sized C++ codebase and it was pretty much fine.

 * Pass a context object to any functions that need it.